navjot-kr/accuknox-product-assignment/README.md

 Pain Points: Overwhelmed by a high volume of non-actionable or low-importance alerts, making prioritization difficult, causing delays, increasing stress, and leading to poor decision-making during critical situations.

+Wireframes -

+The following wireframes illustrate the alert triage experience for a security engineer, focusing on prioritisation, assignment, and situational awareness.